About the Philosophy of Education Program

 The 36-point program includes the following requirements: Philosophy of Education (18 points); Courses Outside Philosophy of Education (12 points); Tutorial Study for Writing a Final Integrating Paper (6 points)

 The doctoral program in philosophy of education requires students to complete 88 points beyond the bachelor's degree and to have sufficient background to pursue independent study on philosophical problems and an orientation towards philosophic questions raised by the educational and human service professions.

 The Ph.D. requirements include the following: Foundations of Education and Core Courses in the Philosophy of Education (15 points); Graduate Work in the Department of Philosophy of the Graduate School of Arts and Science (16 points); Specialty Courses in Philosophy of Education (18 points); History of Education (9 points); Research Dissertation, and Proposal Seminars (18 points); Electives (12 points).

 Fulfillment of doctoral requirements may include a successfully completed 36-point master's degree program in philosophy of education.

 Special Admission Requirements

-*Please note that we will not be accepting applications for either the M.A. or Ph.D. program in Philosophy of Education for 2013-14.*
+*Please note that we are not currently accepting applications for either the M.A. or Ph.D. program in Philosophy of Education.*

 In addition to the general admission requirements, the M.A. program requires a written sample on a philosophic topic; the Ph.D. program requires a bachelor's degree in philosophy or its equivalent and a written sample on a philosophic topic.